panik10/terraform_task_6_create_simple_module/READMEOrig.md

 <<<<<<< HEAD
 # terraform-azurerm-resource_group_storage
-RG in Azure
+RG in Azure Module
 =======
 # Working with Terraform Modules

 ## Prerequisites

-To complete this task, Terraform and Azure CLI must be installed and configured on your machine.
+To complete this task, you must have Terraform and Azure CLI installed and configured on your machine.

 ## Steps to Complete the Task